University of York: Grounds

 The campus lake is the largest plastic-bottomed lake in Europe.
 The decision by Sir Andrew Derbyshire and Stirrat Johnson-Marshall to give the university a lake had two motivations: one, to give the university a distinct image and identity while also creating areas to foster community; and two, more practically to create a drainage basin for the relatively flat agricultural site as it was feared the construction of the new buildings would increase the risk of flooding.
 The lake has attracted a large population of wild and semi-wild waterfowl, including greylag, Canada, barnacle and snow geese, coots, moorhens and large numbers of ducks, including mallards, tufted ducks, and common pochards.
 There is also a growing population of black swans and a few great crested grebe.
 Grey herons have also been sighted on the lake.
 The southern end of the lake has been established as a bird sanctuary.
 Fishing is permitted in season, on purchase of a licence.
 On occasions the lake has been called Scullion's Lake.
-However, the use of this name varies, which challenges it's authenticity.
+However, the use of this name varies, which challenges its authenticity.
 It has been applied to the whole lake, to the Derwent fish pond, and to the end of the lake around Wentworth.
 No historic use of the term has been found to add support to any of these terms use.

 Other parts of the campus support a large rabbit population.
 On at least one occasion, students have been cautioned by the university for hunting rabbits.

 Campus West has both indoor and outdoor sports facilities, including an all-weather AstroTurf pitch and County standard cricket pitch.
 A large, tent-like structure allows for indoor sport, gymnastics and dance.

 In 2013 it was reported that the university was planning a major redevelopment of Campus West, which would also result in the creation of a tenth college.